 In High School I was blessed to have a sequence of outstanding math teachers who generated and reinforced my interest in mathematics, and also taught me many things I still benefit from.
 After an 18 month stint in the German Air Force (as a teletypist - we worked in a tower where we could watch a small part of East Germany with binoculars) I went to the University of Hamburg for three years and then moved to Dundee in Scotland to do my graduate work.
-I wanted to go to the United Kingdom to learn English, to Scotland to enjoy the scenery, and to Dundee because at the time it was the premium place to study numerical analysis in the UK.
+I wanted to go to the United Kingdom to learn English, to Scotland to enjoy the scenery, and to Dundee University because at the time their Math Department was the premier place to study numerical analysis in the UK.

 We live in an old house just a few minutes walk from my office.
-A recent appraisal has the word obsolete appear in various spots, but we like the place.
+Our last appraisal has the word obsolete appear in various spots, but we like the place.
 Most houses close to the University have been divided into tiny apartments for students, and the original woodwork has been ripped out or painted over.
 Ours was never divided and the woodwork is still there.
 And we think of the campus as our backyard.
 It's very pleasant with plazas for biking or rollerskating, fountains, many different kinds of trees (the campus is also the State Arboretum), and scenic vistas all over the place.

 Go to Peter Alfeld's Home Page.